Bing

 The duties of an Executor of a Will

-Originally published: 22 November 2021 | Last updated: 2 March 2026 TL;DR – Duties of an Executor An Executor is the person named in a Will to administer the deceased’s estate.
-Key duties include: locating and securing the Will, applying for a Grant of Probate, valuing all assets, paying debts and Inheritance Tax, and distributing […]
+Originally published: 22 November 2021 | Last updated: 19 March 2026 TL;DR: Duties of an Executor An Executor is the person named in a Will to administer the deceased’s estate.
+The executor must perform three main tasks which involve finding the Will, obtaining probate authorization, and assessing all estate properties before they can settle debts […]

 The post The duties of an Executor of a Will appeared first on The U.K. Legal Wills Blog.